Magic Perspectives: Exploring the Essence of Conjuring

 Magic Perspectives is dedicated to publishing thought-provoking books about theatrical magic.
-Our books provide a rich tapestry of science, history and methods of magic.
+These books contain a rich tapestry of the history and methods of magic.
 These books aim to inspire magicians to innovate by providing context and background to famous magic tricks.

 The Box Goes-In-Da Box—A Treatise on the Gozinta Boxes

 “There has NEVER been anything like this … until now!
-I’m in awe at the amount of detail and effort and quality!”—Mark Stevens.
+I’m in awe of the amount of detail, and quality!”—Mark Stevens.

 The Jastrow Illusion in Magic—A Treatise on the Boomerang Trick

-The Boomerang Illusion is making a comeback!
-Many magicians think this minor mystery is only for children magicians.
-This book reveals the deeper secrets of this illusion and brings it into the twenty-first century.
+The classic Boomerang Illusion is making a comeback!
+Many magicians think this minor mystery is only for children.
+This book reveals the secrets of this illusion to brings it into the twenty-first-century magic repertoire.